gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 described:
 ![sudoku-empty](/images/wave-function-collapse/sudoku-empty.png)

-You're goal is still to end up with the numbers from 1-9 in every row, column, and 3x3, but this time you're searching for 1 of a large number of possible solutions.
+Your goal is still to end up with the numbers from 1-9 in every row, column, and 3x3, but this time you're searching for one of a large number of possible solutions.
 You start by writing in tiny pencil digits, the numbers from 1-9 in each cell.
 Now you have a conundrum!
 Which cell do you lock in first?
 What number to you write first?